-5.7 Commitment to Students with Disabilities
+5.8 Commitment to Students with Disabilities

-Ross Education Holdings, Inc. (Ross) is committed to ensuring equal opportunity in educational programs in accordance with Section 503/504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended by the ADA Amendments Act of 2008 (ADA).
-Ross prohibits discrimination against any student or prospective student on the basis of physical disability, mental disability or perceived disability.
-Ross will provide reasonable accommodations to enable students with disabilities to fully and equally participate in the programs and services offered by Ross.
+The School is committed to ensuring equal opportunity in educational programs in accordance with Section 503/504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended by the ADA Amendments Act of 2008 (ADA).
+The School prohibits discrimination against any student or prospective student on the basis of physical disability, mental disability or perceived disability.
+The School will provide reasonable accommodations to enable students with disabilities to fully and equally participate in the programs and services offered by the School.